Amec says will not make an offer for Kentz

-LONDON British engineer Amec AMEC.L said on Thursday it will not make an offer for oil and gas construction firm Kentz KENZ.L, after news of an approach emerged last month.
+LONDON, Sept 12 British engineer Amec said on Thursday it will not make an offer for oil and gas construction firm Kentz, after news of an approach emerged last month.

 In a statement Amec reiterated that it was on the hunt for acquisitions and that if none were made it would consider a cash return to shareholders.